 To combat this problem, try adding organic material like compost which can rebalance your soil.
-You can even make your own compost.
+Learn more about composting and it's benefits here.

 Phosphorous poisoning is a real problem for the hairpin banksia, as that is the one element to which it is sensitive.
 To recognize poisoning, look for yellowed leaves with browned tip edges.